 Best for content teams needing consistency: Style guides and brand voice settings on Pro enforce terminology, tone, and communication standards automatically across team members.
 This replaces manual style guide adherence, which realistically happens inconsistently in most organizations.

-NOT for you if you need an AI writing tool for long-form content generation (ChatGPT or Claude produce substantially better output for articles, reports, and creative writing), you primarily write in a language other than English (support is limited), or you need SEO content optimization (NeuronWriter or Surfer SEO are purpose-built for that).
+NOT for you if you need an AI writing tool for long-form content generation (ChatGPT or Claude produce substantially better output for articles, reports, and creative writing), you primarily write in languages beyond the six supported (English, Spanish, French, Portuguese, German, Italian), or you need SEO content optimization (NeuronWriter or Surfer SEO are purpose-built for that).

 Grammarly is the most seamlessly integrated AI writing assistant available.
 Its value is not in any single feature but in the compound effect of having competent writing assistance available in every text field, every email, and every document you touch throughout the day.
 The tone detection and full-sentence rewrites catch communication issues that grammar checkers miss, and the universal integration means you never need to change your workflow to benefit.